ishetnogferre/craft-template/README.md

 Finally, run the `marbles-setup` command to configure Craft-Scripts & Craft 3 Multi-Environment based on your newly created `.env` settings:

     ./marbles-setup

+And last but not least:

+	Import the databank found in your project folder (craft.sql)

 That's it, enjoy!